Photobook Community Meta-list 2025

 3 The Nineties x Anna Sui – Anna Sui (Rizzoli)

-Chosen by 6 Claire Valentine McCartney, 8 Carly Tagen-Dye, 41 Moira Gonzalez
+Chosen by 6 Claire Valentine McCartney, 8 Carly Tagen-Dye, 41 Moira Gonzalez.

 2 selections